min2ha/ukwa-site/content/target/69518/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Forget the Irish Sea border.
-If we must have a backstop, how about a Celtic Sea border instead?

 We ought not to require any more Ireland – Northern Ireland border “backstop” than the undertaking that all sides have already made that, even in the event of no deal, there will be a soft border.
 But if some further “backstop” is required, a more natural and less problematic one would be a “Celtic Sea border”, where checks on persons already occur (apparently without threatening the integrity of the Single Market in Services), combined with cooperative away-from-the-border enforcement mechanisms on the island of Ireland.